isamir909/Document-Manager/README.md

 - On successfull response Returnd token and used data.

-### POST /login
+### PUT  /user/:id

-- first request will go into authentication, once authentication success request will go to controller.
+- first request will go into authentication, once authentication success request will go to user controller.
 - validation will be performed on input data then updated inside database. and updated data will be send to user.